Are you traveling to Portugal this summer? You are at the right place for your summer 2026 packing list!

-I spent two weeks in Portugal during one of my summer break trips.
-It was absolutely amazing.
-I have spent extensive time in Europe so I will cover all of the ins and outs in this guide.
+I spent two weeks in Portugal during one of my summer breaks, and it was absolutely amazing.
+I’ve spent extensive time in Europe, so I’ll cover all the ins and outs in this guide.

-From the sun-soaked shores of the Algarve to the hilly streets of Lisbon, you’ll need clothing and gear that can keep up with both outdoor adventures and leisurely explorations.
+From the sun-soaked Algarve beaches to the hilly streets of Lisbon, you’ll need outfits and gear that keep up with heat, humidity, and adventure.

-This packing list includes everything you need to stay comfortable, stylish, and prepared as you enjoy all that this vibrant country has to offer!
+Here’s everything you need to stay cool, stylish, and ready as you enjoy all Portugal has to offer in summer 2026.

 1. Flowy Dress